IanToujou/Project-Atlas-Docs/Writerside/topics/Introduction.md

 <chapter title="What is HyperSpecies?"/>

-HyperSpecies is a Minecraft plugin which aims to redesign the whole experience in playing Minecraft.
+HyperSpecies is a Minecraft plugin that aims to redesign the whole experience of playing Minecraft.